 - Promote aspirations and local career opportunities to school and college students in Herefordshire by further building and promoting the local context of careers provision.

-- Enhances and supports the Careers and Enterprise Company programme in the county by engaging employers to work with schools and colleges.
+- Enhance and support the Careers and Enterprise Company programme in the county by engaging employers to work with schools and colleges.

-- Examples of activities that will take place with schools/colleges will include Mock Interviews, Careers evenings/days, 'Speed dating' careers events in small groups, CV writing workshops and more.
+- Support activities may include Mock Interviews, Careers evenings/days, 'Speed dating' careers events in small groups, CV writing workshops and more.

 Supported by the European Social Fund

 Each year the ESF helps millions of Europeans improve their lives by learning new skills and finding better jobs.